cehrig/cloudflared-terraform-aws-ecs-ec2-ecr/Readme.md

 Assumptions:
 - cloudflared will be deployed to Elastic Container Service (ECS) on EC2 instances
 - the Argo Tunnel Token (cert.pem) will be stored in AWS Secrets Manager
-- cloudflared will be used a a forwarding proxy to HTTPBin (the origin is configurable via variables.tf)
+- cloudflared will be used a a forwarding proxy to HTTPBin (the origin is configurable via `variables.tf`)
 - you have a AWS subscription - this PoC used the AWS free-tier
-- your AWS region is eu-central-1 - furthermore we are going to use eu-central-1c as availability zone
+- your AWS region is eu-central-1 - furthermore we are going to use eu-central-1c as availability zone (configurable via `variables.tf`)

 ## The cloudflared Docker Image
 Cloudflare maintains a public Docker image for cloudflared - the Daemon that runs Cloudflare Argo Tunnel.
 Since we are going to